The Holocaust in Bulgaria: Attempted deportations from Bulgaria proper and rescue

 The Belev-Dannecker agreement provisioned for 20,000 Jews from the "New Lands" to be deported.
 As there were only 12,000 Jews there the remaining 8,000 were to be deported from "Old Bulgaria".
 The communities in Kyustendil and Plovdiv were targeted first, followed by Dupnitza, Gorna Dzhumaya and Pazardzhik.
 On 2 March, the Council of Ministers signed several decrees approving the deportation plans.
 Jews from "Old Bulgaria" were to be rounded up in local detention centres, transported to the internment camps in Lom and Somovit, and from there deported by boat up the Danube to Vienna then on to German-occupied Poland.
 They were to be stripped of their Bulgarian citizenship upon leaving the country, and the government agreed not to ask for their return.
 Importantly, the decree (Order 127) was never publicised in the state gazette and did not specifically refer to Jews from "Old Bulgaria" - something later used as an argument by opponents of the deportations.

 Deportations in the "old lands" were due to begin on 9 March.
 News about them however was leaked as early as 4 March.
 Belev's secretary Liliana Panitsa (ironically later imprisoned and tortured by the communists for being the secretary of the notorious persecutor of Jews) informed her Jewish friends in Sofia of the plan.
-Simultaneously, Yako Baruch, an official in the illegal Zionist center in Sofia, was informed by his brother in Kyustendil of the preparations.
+Simultaneously, Yako Baruch, an official in the illegal Zionist centre in Sofia, was informed by his brother in Kyustendil of the preparations.
 Feverish efforts began by the Jews to save themselves as they contacted influential friends to seek help.
 Baruch's meeting with his friend, Trade minister Zahariev proved crucial as Zahariev informed him of Order 127.
 Armed with this he met on 7 March with his old Kyustendil school friend, National Assembly vice chairman Dimitar Peshev who began to organise a protest group of MPs.
 A delegation of four eminent Kyustendil citizens (businessman Asen Suitchmezov, parliamentary representative Petar Mihalev, attorney Ivan Momchilov and IMRO activist Vladimir Kurtev) arriving on 9 March testified as to the preparations.
 On that day, Peshev and 10 other MPs met with Interior Minister Petar Gabrovski stating their intention to call an emergency debate in parliament if the order was not cancelled.
-Initially, the minister denied the existence of the plan, but when confronted with the exact text of the order he agreed to speak to the Prime Minister.
+Initially, the minister denied the existence of the plan, but when confronted with the exact text of the order he agreed to speak to the prime minister.
 Two hours later, in a second meeting, he informed them that the deportations would be cancelled.